TheRealKasumi/NikoLight/documentation/build.md

 -  Open a terminal in your destination folder
 -  Run `git clone https://github.com/TheRealKasumi/TesLight.git`
--  A folder `TesLight` should be created, containing all project files
+-  A folder `TesLight` will be created, containing all project files

 ### Download as Zip